AbdullahVanlioglu/Modular-GenAI/README.md

 # Modular-GenAI
 > :warning: Under Development

 Modular-GenAI is a library designed for Generative AI (GenAI) research.
 Our goal is to provide a flexible, clean and easy-to-use set of components that can be combined in various ways to enable experimentation with different generative AI algorithms.
-The repository includes both PyTorch and Jax implementations of some of the algorithms.
+The repository includes both PyTorch and Jax implementations of the algorithms.

 ### **Transformers**